dclark-rpi/smon6502/README.md

 If your terminal supports the VT100 cursor movement sequences, you can **modify** the memory content by just moving the cursor into the displayed lines, editing data and pressing ENTER on each line where data was modified.

-If your terminal does not support cursor keys you can modify memory by typing (for example) `:1015 AA BB` and pressing ENTER.
+If your terminal does not support cursor keys you can modify memory by typing (for example)

+'''
+:1015 AA BB
+'''
+and pressing ENTER.
 The example here will set $1015 to AA and $1016 to BB.

 If you supply only one argument to the "m" command, SMON will show the memory content line-by-line, stopping after each line.
 Press SPACE to advance to the next line, ESC to go back to the command prompt